Why Use Billboard Advertising?

-It is said that you see over 1000 ads per day, and yet remember only 7.
-These days, with the advent of digital advertising, that first number is probably higher.
-But if you drive a car daily, a large portion of the ads you wee will be billboard ads.
-Billboard ads come in many different shapes and sizes and occupy those huge boards either side of the motorway.
-You will also see them in city centers, and to be honest, wherever a billboard manufacturer can place them to earn money.
+It is said that you see over 1000 ads per day, and yet remember only seven.
+With digital advertising, that first number is probably higher.
+But if you drive a car daily, a large portion of the ads you see will be billboard ads.
+Billboard ads come in many different shapes and sizes and occupy those huge boards on either side of the motorway.
+You will also see them in city centers, and wherever a billboard manufacturer can place them to earn money.

 The name billboard is derived from the term "billing board," and is a large outdoor advertising space designed to capture the attention of motorists and pedestrians.
 Typically placed around high traffic areas (both automotive and foot traffic), billboards are meant to be simple, striking, and creative.
 In fact, the creative department in any advertising agency still prizes the billboard space, as it is a golden opportunity to do groundbreaking, impactful work.

 The largest size of billboard available in any campaign is known as the "bulletin," but billboard sizes can vary greatly depending on location.
 However, the typical size of an advertising billboard is 14 feet high by 48 feet wide.